gggaute/ISL-2022/README.md

 # TODO !
 # ISL-2022
-github project for our ISL task
+github project for our ISL task.
+This is a react frontend, django backend app.
+If you have any questions pass any of us an email

 ## Installation